JasonNumberThirteen/UnityAStarVisualiser/README.md

 - [DOTween](https://dotween.demigiant.com/ "DOTween (HOTween v2)") plugin for using tweens.

 ## Features
+- **FLEXIBLE INPUT**
+	- Moving the camera around the map
+	- Zooming in/out the camera
+	- Adjusting movement speed of the camera
+	- Adjusting zooming in/out sensitivity of the camera
 - **MAP GENERATION**
-	- Generation of a map by the given dimensions in tiles (from **3x3** to **50x50**)
+	- Generation of a map by the given dimensions in tiles (from **3x3** to **30x30**)
-	- Adjusting dimensions (extending & shrinking) by the given size in the input field
+	- Adjusting dimensions (extending & shrinking) by the given size in the input fields
 - **MAP EDITING**
-	- Changing position of map tiles by dragging with a mouse
+	- Changing position of map tiles
-	- Adjusting weight to each map tile by using a mouse scroll wheel
+	- Adjusting weight to each map tile
-	- Changing tiles type (**passable**/**impassable**) depending on their weight (if it is below 0, then tile is impassable)
+	- Changing tiles type (**passable**/**impassable**) depending on their weight (if it is below 0, then the tile is impassable)
 - **ALGORITHM**
 	- Finding a path between the start and destination tiles
 	- Support of both **4-way** and **8-way** (diagonal) movement